 - Average daily car rental cost.
-We assumed that a both a family and an individual would rent a car for three days.
+We assumed that both a family and an individual would rent a car for three days.
 Data on average car rental rates came from cheapcarrental.net and is for 2016.

 - Average cost of a meal at a restaurant.
-We assumed that travelers would buy two meals per day at a mid-range restaurants That means eight restaurant meals per day for a family of four and two restaurant meals per day for an individual.
+We assumed that travelers would buy two meals per day at a mid-range restaurant.
+That means eight restaurant meals per day for a family of four and two restaurant meals per day for an individual.
 Data comes from Numbeo.com

 More formally, we used the following equation to estimate the expected cost of a three-day, three-night vacation for a family of four:

 (avg hotel room rate x 2 rooms x 3 nights) + (avg car rental rate x 3 days) + (avg flight cost x 4 tickets) + (avg cost of a meal x 4 people x 2 meals x 3 days)

 This is the formula for an individual traveler: